zDoomsdayz/spring-cloud-config-demo-without-git/README.md

-# Spring Cloud Config Demo
+# Spring Cloud Config Demo Using Directory

-This project demonstrates how to use Spring Cloud Config Server to manage configurations for a Spring Boot application.
+This project demonstrates how to use Spring Cloud Config Server to manage configurations for a Spring Boot application, loading configurations from a directory instead of Git.

 ## Setup Instructions

-### Step 1: Config Server Setup
+### Step 1: Running the Config Server

-1. **Copy Configuration Files**:
+1. **Configuration**:

-   - Copy the `spring-config` directory and paste it to `C:\spring-config`.

-2. **Initialize Git Repository**:
-   - Navigate to `C:\spring-config` and run the following commands to initialize a git repository and commit the configuration files:
-     ```sh
-     cd C:\spring-config
-     git init
-     git add .
-     git commit -m "Initial commit of configuration files"
+   - Ensure your `application.properties` for the Config Server is correctly configured to load configurations from the user directory:
+     ```properties
+     spring.application.name=server
+     server.port=8888
+     spring.profiles.active=native
+     spring.cloud.config.server.native.search-locations=${user.dir}/spring-config
      ```

-### Step 2: Running the Config Server

-1. **Start the Config Server**:
+2. **Start the Config Server**:

    - Run the Spring Boot application for the Config Server (assumed to be on port 8888 by default).

-2. **Verify the Config Server**:
+3. **Verify the Config Server**:
-   - Visit `http://localhost:8888/test-service/default` to ensure that the Config Server is loading the configuration correctly.
+   - Visit `http://localhost:8888/test-service/default` to ensure that the Config Server is loading the configuration correctly from the user directory.

-### Step 3: Client Setup
+### Step 2: Client Setup

 1. **Update `pom.xml`**:

    - Ensure your `pom.xml` includes the necessary dependencies for Spring Cloud Config and Actuator:
      ```xml
      <dependencies>
      	<dependency>
      		<groupId>org.springframework.boot</groupId>
      		<artifactId>spring-boot-starter-web</artifactId>
      	</dependency>
      	<dependency>
      		<groupId>org.springframework.boot</groupId>
      		<artifactId>spring-boot-starter-test</artifactId>